 - chicken shawarma pita pitza

-More research is needed, especially in humans, but cumin seems to have promise in the medical world.
-The best supplement form and dose is currently unknown.
+More research is necessary, especially in humans.
+However, cumin seems to have promise in the medical world.
+Researchers are yet to work out the best form of supplement and ideal dosage.